nate-bake/rocket_league_ai/README.md

 I also added one of my old .h5 files which you can test in game if you create your own [RLBot](rlbot.org).

-### References
+### Resources
 - [Sam Mish's Notes and Code](https://samuelpmish.github.io/notes/RocketLeague/) are extremely useful for estimating aerial inputs from replay files, and I can't take credit for any of it.
 - The [RLBot Discord](https://discord.com/invite/xuWjbw7A?utm_source=Discord%20Widget&utm_medium=Connect) is also a terrific resource if you have any interest in making some sort of Rocket League bot.
-Lots of incredibly smart programmers and friendly folks!
+Lots of incredibly knowledgable programmers and friendly folks!